Carleson measure estimates and $\epsilon$-approximation of bounded harmonic functions, without Ahlfors regularity assumptions: Abstract

 \vv Here we explore (a) and (b) when $\partial \Omega$ is not required to be Ahlfors regular.
-We first prove that (a) and (b) hold for any domain $\Omega$ for which there exists a domain $\widetilde \Omega \subset \Omega$ such that $\partial \Omega \subset \partial \widetilde \Omega$ and $\partial \widetilde \Omega$ is uniformly rectifiable.
-We next assume $\Omega$ satisfies a corkscrew condition and $\partial \Omega$ satisfies a capacity density condition.
-Under these assumptions we prove conversely that the existence of such $\widetilde \Omega$ implies (a) and (b) hold on $\Omega$ and further that either (a) or (b) holds on a domain if and only if its harmonic measure satisfies a Carleson packing condition for diameters reminiscent of the corona decompositions for measures that characterize uniform rectifiability in the papers [GMT] and [HMM2].
+We first observe that (a) and (b) hold for any domain $\Omega$ for which there exists a domain $\widetilde \Omega \subset \Omega$ such that $\partial \Omega \subset \partial \widetilde \Omega$ and $\partial \widetilde \Omega$ is uniformly rectifiable.
+We then assume $\Omega$ satisfies a corkscrew condition and $\partial \Omega$ satisfies a capacity density condition.
+Under these assumptions, we prove conversely that if {\rm (a)} or {\rm (b)} holds for $\Omega$ then such a domain $\widetilde \Omega \supset \Omega$ exists and give two further characterizations of domains where (a) or (b) holds.
+One is that harmonic measure for $\Omega$ satisfies a Carleson packing condition with respect to diameters similar to the corona decomposition comparing harmonic measures to $\HH^d$ proved equivalent to uniform rectifiability in [GMT].
+The second characterization is reminiscent of the Carleson measure description of $H^{\infty}$ interpolating sequences in the unit disc.

 \vvv